-- 175 ning, we used three_two different scenarios for vertical strain distribution.
-As the Dansgaard-Johnsen distribution describes a decrease in vertical velocity to zero at the ice base (representing a no-slip boundary condition), we do not consider this further.
-The vertical strain distribution obtained from the inverse ice sheet model is expected to give a more realistic representation.
-The The resulting dynamic thinning of the simulated vertical strain and the constant strain differs only slightly.
-However, we cannot exclude that larger strain values are reached at the base, which would lead to an overestimation of the basal melt rates.
-In case of - 180 a non-existing melt rate, the dynamic thinning of the lower half of the ice column would be in average more than four times as large as the one of the upper half.
+We used estimated vertical displacements from the upper half of the ice column to estimate the dynamic thinning, since noise prevents an unambiguous estimation of the vertical strain for the lower half.
+To cover a range of variations in the dynamic thinning, we used two different scenarios for vertical strain distribution.
+The resulting dynamic thinning of the simulated vertical strain and the constant strain differs only slightly.
+However, we cannot exclude the possibility that larger strain values are reached at the base, which would lead to an overestimation of the basal melt rates.
+In case of a non-existing melt rate, the dynamic thinning of the lower half of the ice column would bein average, on average, more than four times as large as the one of the upper half.
 However, a strong increase is not found in higher-order ice sheet simulations (Rückamp et al., 2020).

 A frequently used strain distribution (e.g., Fahnestock et al., 2001a; Keisling et al., 2014; MacGregor et al., 2016) that takes into account deviating strain within a shear zone is the Dansgaard-Johnsen distribution model (Dansgaard and Johnsen, 1969).
-As this model assumes a linearly decreasing strain in the shear zone that reaches zero at the ice base, the resulting basal melt

-- 185 rate at EastGRIP would be even larger.
+As this model assumes a linearly decreasing strain in the shear zone that reaches zero at the ice base, the resulting basal melt rate at EastGRIP would be even larger.
 However, the Dansgaard-Johnsen model represents a no-slip boundary condition at the ice base.
 As this is an unrealistic assumption in an ice stream, we did not consider the Dansgaard-Johnsen model further.
-The derived vertical strain is based on more than 300 vertical displacements estimated between the firn-ice transition and about 1450 m.
-In contrast, the estimation of the displacement of the basal return is based on the phase shift of only one segment around the basal return, slightly above the noise levelnoise-level.
+The derived vertical strain is based on more than 300 vertical displacements estimated between the firn-ice transition and about $1450 \,\mathrm{m}$.
+In contrast, the estimation of the displacement of the basal return is based on the phase shift of only one segment around the basal return, slightly above the noise-level.
 This makes the determination more prone to errors.
-Instead - 190 of comparing the first measurement (t_1) with all repeated measurements (t_i) , the pairwise comparison of time-consecutively time-consecutive measurements $(t{i-1} \text{ and } t_i)$, as it is shown by Vaňková et al. (2020), leads to a lower thinning rate of ΔH in 2017/18 than in 2018/19 $(-0.441 \pm 0.004 \text{ m a}^{-1} \text{ in } 2017/18, -0.467 \pm 0.009 \text{ m a}^{-1} \text{ in } 2018/19)$.
+Instead of comparing the first measurement (t_1) with all repeated measurements (t_i) , the pairwise comparison of time-consecutive measurements $(t{i-1}$ and $t_i)$, as it is shown by Vaňková et al. (2020), leads to a lower thinning rate of ΔH in 2017/18 than in 2018/19 ($-0.441 \pm 0.004 \,\mathrm{m\,a^{-1}}$ in 2017/18, $-0.467 \pm 0.009 \,\mathrm{m\,a^{-1}}$ in 2018/19).
 Thus, the variability found is not necessarily a variability of the ice sheet system but can rather be influenced by the methodology.